-On Track or Side Tracked?
+On Track or Side-Tracked?

-Oh, so you have built a tower have you?
-What will you think of next?
-According to some commentators, that is the sense of the voice found in Genesis 11 when God comments sarcastically on the little efforts of men and women to make themselves big and important.
+“Oh, so you have built a tower, have you?
+What will you think of next?”
+According to some commentators, that is the sense of the voice found in Genesis 11 when God comments sarcastically on the futile efforts of men and women to make themselves big and important.

 A Canadian friend tells of a former marketplace leader, the president of a substantial company, a Christ-follower, who retired to pursue the dream our culture says he “deserved.”
 It was a life of leisure, traveling with his yacht between Vancouver and New Zealand.
 A few years into that lifestyle, he began wondering if the Lord might have something more for his life.
 He did.

 That might be a little extreme, but here we are – the healthiest, best-educated, and some may argue, the wealthiest generations ever to walk the earth.
 We have the life experience to bring grace and truth to a world in crisis, using our skills in education and engineering, mentoring and management.
 And we have a direct assignment from the Lord to disciple the nations.
 But what is He to do when we, the potential rescuers, get side-tracked and drift off with indifference and inattention?